SBHI San Diego Recommendations

 Facilitate Access to Care

-• Build culturally responsive access and resources and ensure clinical recommendations match language and cultural to address equity and diversity within the system
+• Enhance equity in the system of care by promoting culturally responsive access to care resources and ensure clinical recommendations match language and culture of youth and families.

 • Engage 211 San Diego to update their database and participate in Access to Care integration and coordination effort